paulohscwb/SacredGeometry/symbols/README.md

  <hr>
 <h4>10.
 Flower of Life 3D</h4>
 <a href="vr/FlowerOfLife3d.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/8A.png" class="foto" alt="Flower of Life 3D"></a><img src="ar/8.png" class="qr">
  <br><br><br>Within the design of the Flower of Life symbol are other Sacred Geometry patterns: the Egg of Life, the Seed of Life, and the Tree of Life.
-In this representation we have the 3D model represented with 3 rotations around one of the models.
+In this representation we have the 3D model built with 3 rotations around one of the models.
  <br><br>
  <a href="ra.html" class="raAR" title="Augmented reality" target="_blank"></a>
  <p class="topop"><a href="#p1" class="topo">back to top</a></p>